 “But why are you saying all of this?”
 Clearly, Narcissa was starting to worry now, which was exactly what her husband had wanted.

-“Because I need you to understand that this isn’t as great of a thing as you think it is,” he urged her.
+“Because, dear, I need you to understand that this isn’t as great of a thing as you think it is,” he urged her.
 “I mean, what if Draco doesn’t want to learn any of it?
 What if I actually do end up having to force him into something that he isn’t comfortable with?
 Will you still stand beside me, even then?
 Or what if Draco actually ends up loving the Dark Arts?
-What if he turns out to be as sickly twisted, demented and obsessive over them as the Dark Lord himself is?
+What if he turns out to be as sickly twisted, demented and obsessed over them as the Dark Lord himself is?
 What if I end up creating some sort of a monster out of all this?
-Will you end up hating me to?
+Will you end up hating me too?
 Will this come between us in the end?
 Will it tear us apart?
-Narcissa, I don’t want to loose you!
-I can’t bear the thought of losing either of you to Him!”
+Narcissa, I don’t want to lose you!
+I cannot bear the thought of losing either of you to Him!”

-Narcissa stared at her husband in shock as she realized what he had been implicating all along; that this was indeed a very bad thing.
+Narcissa stared at her husband in shock as she finally realized what he had been getting at all along; that this was indeed a very bad thing.
 “Oh my goodness, Lucius, what have we done?” she asked him in terrified shock.

-“But I didn’t think - I mean, I only thought - Oh Lucius, our son, our only son!
+“But I didn’t think.
+I-I mean, I only thought...
+Oh Lucius, our son, our only son!
 He can’t -” Narcissa broke off and burst into tears.
 “We have damned our son to hell, you know that don’t you?”